Morphine

 • Feeling sick (nausea) or vomiting

-• This common in the first week to ten days of treatment.
+• This is common in the first 7 to 10 days of treatment.

 • Mostly this settles and goes away.

-• Tell your doctor if this is troublesome.
+• Tell your doctor if this bothers you.
 You may need an anti-sickness tablet at times.

 • Constipation